juseg/bowdoin/articles/temperature/response-referee2.rst

    Thank you very much for your supportive and constructive review!
 It is a bit difficult for us to understand your first point on the sensitivity of strain heating to ice thickness and density.
-The density is perhaps one of our most well-known parametres.
+The density is perhaps one of our most well-known parameter.
 While the borehole is filled with refrozen ice, processes of diffusion and strain heating occur at a larger scale involving mostly glacier ice.
 In principle ice thickness should not affect the calculation of strain heating, which is based on measured strain rates.
 In any case these numbers are to be taken as a first-order estimate.
 More detailed calculations would need to to account for the temporal and vertical variations of strain rates, and temporal variations in ice thickness.
 This later point was clarified in the text.

    The computation of theoretical maximum dry crevasse depth (Nye, 1957) was